lexibank/leeainu/README.md

-# Evolution of the Ainu Language in Space and Time
+# CLDF dataset derived from Lee and Hasegawa's "Evolution of the Ainu Language in Space and Time" from 2013

 Cite the source dataset as